Coolidge Corner: Culture

-Coolidge Corner developed as a transit-oriented streetcar suburb, and retains a pedestrian-friendly, walking around feel.
+Coolidge Corner developed as a transit-oriented streetcar suburb, and retains a pedestrian-friendly, walking-around feel.
 Many popular coffee shops, pharmacies, small independent boutiques, an independent bookstore, and independent restaurants are located there, as well as a few retail chain stores.
 In recent years, an influx of national bank chains has taken over several prime storefronts, detracting from the traditional neighborhood retail mix.

 The neighborhood has a significant Jewish population, and there are large synagogues located on both Beacon and Harvard streets.
 The northern portion of Harvard Street, near the border with the Boston neighborhood of Allston, is characterized by a cluster of Jewish-oriented shops, including a bookstore, giftshop, kosher butcher, and various other stores and eateries.

+More recently, Japanese restaurants, bakeries, and specialty grocery stores have appeared in the neighborhood.